 Our museum collections have been gathered over five centuries since our foundation by Royal Charter of Henry VIII in 1518.

 William Harvey (1578-1657) discoverer of the circulation of blood, donated his own library and collections to the College in 1656 creating the Musaeum Harveianum – the earliest named ‘museum’ in England.

 Sir Robert Lasdun's acclaimed Grade I listed building in Regent’s Park has been home to the RCP since 1964.

-It is considered to be the most successful creation of renowned architect Sir Denys Lasdun, who was awarded the Trustees Medal of the Royal Institute of British Architects in recognition of his work.
+It is considered to be one of the most successful creations of Sir Denys, who was awarded the Trustees Medal of the Royal Institute of British Architects in recognition of his work.

 Visit the RCP to experience extraordinary historical and ceremonial spaces inside Lasdun’s radically modern building.